RobertPatzke/homeautomation/libraries/ReadMe.md

 This works perfectly with the IDE and gives us a better understandable organisation structure than that with an extra folder for each module.

+## Warning
+Triggered by discussions about the current status of development, I wanted to give my students and colleagues the possibility to look into my latest plans and work.
+Therefore I make very early commits without having finished the software.
+A library may not be used, before there is an example for ist (see below).

 # Examples
 In the library folders there are subfolders named examplesArduino with typical Arduino sketches (.ino files with setup() and loop()) showing the usage of the library modules).